-During the year ended 31 December 2018, an aggregate amount of HK\$13,599,000 as guarantee fee has been paid or became payable by the Company to CKHH under the CKHH Guarantee Fee Agreement.
+During the year ended 31 December 2019, an aggregate amount of HK\$14,396,000 and HK\$209,000 as guarantee fee has been paid or became payable by the Company to CKHH under the 2017 CKHH Guarantee Fee Agreement and the New CKHH Guarantee Fee Agreement respectively.

-On 21 December 2015, Guangdong Yangcheng Advertising Company Limited (c) ("Yangcheng Advertising") entered into an advertising agency agreement with Guangdong Yangcheng Evening News Advertising Company ("YCWB", an Associate of Yangcheng Evening News Economic Development Company, which owns 20% of the equity interest in Yangcheng Advertising) for a term of 3 years commencing from 1 January 2016 to 31 December 2018 ("Advertising Agency Agreement").
+(c) On 9 May 2019, Guangdong Yangcheng Advertising Company Limited ("Yangcheng Advertising") entered into an advertising agency agreement with Guangdong Yangcheng Evening News Advertising Company ("YCWB", an Associate of Yangcheng Evening News Economic Development Company, which owns 20% of the equity interest in Yangcheng Advertising) for a term of 3 years commencing from 1 January 2019 to 31 December 2021 ("Advertising Agency Agreement").
 Pursuant to the Advertising Agency Agreement, YCWB agreed to extend the appointment of Yangcheng Advertising as its advertising agent in respect of the placing of advertisements in the newspaper known as "羊城晚報" (Yangcheng Evening News).
 Under the Advertising Agency Agreement, Yangcheng Advertising will enter into contracts with advertising customers who place advertisements on Yangcheng Evening News, collect Advertising Payment from such advertising customers and then pay YCWB the Net Advertising Payment.
-If the aggregate amount of the Net Advertising Payment reaches a certain pre-agreed amount, Yangcheng Advertising will be entitled to a rebate from YCWB, being a certain percentage of the aggregate amount of the Net Advertising Payment to be agreed in separate agreements between the parties based on the then market rate and the historical performance of Yangcheng Advertisina.
+If the aggregate amount of the Net Advertising Payment reaches a certain pre-agreed amount, Yangcheng Advertising will be entitled to an incentive amount from YCWB, being a certain percentage of the aggregate amount of the Net Advertising Payment to be agreed in separate agreements between the parties based on the then market rate and the historical performance of Yangcheng Advertising.

-The annual caps for the Net Advertising Payment are RMB16,400,000, RMB17,200,000 and RMB18,000,000 for the years 2016, 2017 and 2018 respectively.
-Please refer to the Company's announcement dated 21 December 2015 for further details.
-During the year ended 31 December 2018, an aggregate amount of RMB3,936,000 as Net Advertising Payment has been paid or became payable by Yangcheng Advertising to YCWB.
+During the year ended 31 December 2019, an aggregate amount of RMB3,036,000 as Net Advertising Payment has been paid or became payable by Yangcheng Advertising to YCWB.

-"Advertising Payment" means advertising fees collected by Yangcheng Advertising from the advertising customer who advertises on Yangcheng Evening News for the years 2016 through to 2018.
+"Advertising Payment" means advertising fees collected by Yangcheng Advertising from the advertising customer who advertises on Yangcheng Evening News for the years 2019 through to 2021.